 Art and Galleries

-The Minneapolis art scene has never felt more alive; from spruced up riverside warehouses to grand civic collections, the city takes great pride in the boom it’s been nurturing in its creative industries.
-And here are some of the best galleries to showcase this thriving art scene.
+The Minneapolis art scene has never felt more alive.
+From spruced-up riverside warehouses to grand civic collections, the city takes great pride in the boom it’s been nurturing in its creative industries.
+And here are some of the best galleries and museums that showcase our thriving art scene.

 Mill City Museum

-Recycling doesn’t get more vital than this former flour mill-turned industrial heritage museum vividly showcases how flour, water (the river) and ingenuity brought the city to life.
+Recycling doesn’t get more vital than this former flour-mill-turned industrial heritage museum that vividly showcases how flour, water (aka, the river) and ingenuity brought the city to life.
 Regular exhibitions of local artists animate this huge space.